18F/before-you-ship/_pages/security/static-analysis.md

 ### Dependency analysis

 Use one of the services above, which should support adding public repositories yourself.
-If you need scanning on a private repository, [file an issue in the devops repo](https://github.com/18F/DevOps/issues/new).
+If you need scanning on a private repository, [file an issue in the Infrastructure repo](https://github.com/18F/Infrastructure/issues/new).

 ### Code analysis